NASA-AMMOS/common-workflow-service/README.md

 ```
 Enter the password above when prompted.

-_CWS must have been built prior to directly accessing mariaDB with the MySQL monitor_
+_CWS must have been built, in this case using a build script, in order to directly access mariaDB with the MySQL monitor, as the build
+script contains required information to access the database.
+See the **Building CWS** section for an example build script._

 _Make sure `cws_dev` database in created mariaDB instance before moving forward to build CWS_